RandTrawick/Steno/Phrases.md

 # phrases so that I can practice

  * a lot of: HROEFLT
+ * able to: TAOEUBL
  * all of this: AUL/TH-F
  * and I'm: AOEUPBLD
  * and I believe: SKPEUBL
  * and I can't: SKPEUBGT